DominicBarry/Leeds-Cycle-Patterns-Analysis/documentation/data-prep-summary.md

 ## Recording Completeness

-A table showing recording completeness for each year and cosit is shown below, highlighting the 12 sites & 6 consectuive years in yellow where daily recoring completeness was higher than 80%.
+A table showing recording completeness for each year and cosit is shown below, highlighting the 12 sites & 6 consecutive years in yellow where daily recording completeness was higher than 80%.

 ![Recording Completeness by year and cosit](../visualizations/recording_completeness_by_year.png)